tstadmin/TrendSoftTech-V2.0/content/index.md

         - listItems:
              id: 1
              title: "The Trendsoft Transparent Development Model"
              description: "<p>Our software development model ensures that the customer is involved at all stages of development and transparency is maintained. <br/>By keeping the customer involved we ensure a satisfactory product in all phases of software development.
 It allows the customer to understand the core at development and a part of the Trendsoft team.
-Here we make you feel not just a part of the action but also leading from the front. </p>The Trendsoft development model places the customer at the helm of the process thus raising the confidence and returns from the product delivered.</p>"
+Here we make you feel not just a part of the action but also leading from the front.
+The Trendsoft development model places the customer at the helm of the process thus raising the confidence and returns from the product delivered.</p>"
         - listItems:
              id: 2
              title: "Development Phases at Trendsoft"